 If I go back to what I thought gay and lesbian people were like, they definitely have changed.
 Because it was only what I thought it wasn't what I knew, because I didn't know any gay and lesbian people.
 I don't really know a lot of young people, but the ones I do know.
 They seem to have a lot of pride.
 And they seem to know who they are.
 I think the advice I would give them is to be true to themselves.
-And to keep working for the rights that we all need and deserve.
-Oh, well.

-Yes, I'd say so.
+And to keep working for the rights that we all need and deserve our well yes, I'd say so.
 Back when I first suspected my tendencies.
 I was 615 15 years old, just out of high school in a small rural high school in Texas not far from Houston.
 And I went away to college.
 By then I was all 16 years old.
 And I strongly suspected I was one of those homosexuals.
-So I went to the library and read about homosexuality and found out that it was a sickness that that was visited upon folks and I determined that I didn't want any of that.
-So it you know, it took lots of bottles of alcohol for the next 30 years to keep that from, you know, to try and change myself and it didn't work of course.
-And but I remember a differently I went to a girls school so it's you know, there were there were a lot of lesbians there.
+So I went to the library and read about homosexuality and found out that it was a sickness that that was visited upon folks.
+And I determined that I didn't want any of that.
+So it you know, it took lots of bottles of alcohol for the next 30 years to keep that from, you know, to try and change myself.
+And it didn't work of course.
+And but I remember, uh, definitely, I went to a girl school.
+So it's, you know, there were there were a lot of lesbians there.
 It's affectionately known.
 Among some of us today is the dark factory of Texas.
-However, avoided all those people, because I know who they were, I don't know how I knew, but I knew all I knew the ones that I that were rather obvious.
+However, I purposely avoided all those people, because I know who they were.
+I don't know how I knew.
+But I knew all I knew the ones that I that were rather obvious.
 Or I felt like we're fit the stereotype actually.
 And some of the rest of them I didn't know because I've run into her here in Houston since then, and I had no idea about her.
-But everything was very closeted and very, nobody, you know, nobody talked about it.
-If I hadn't been so shy and retiring and less bookish.
-Of course, some people find that hard to believe about me, but but I was and I you know, everything was hidden and it's wonderful to data you know, you can you can you know read newspapers in things in the newspapers, even the even the straight press this says some positive things in between the rest of the time that it's not and we have access to a gay press and to information that's that's uplifting and helpful.
-That's in fact that's how I originally came out is you know, other people helped me but I was I got some of my my did a lot of reading.
-So so that's that's pretty much it.
-Share.
-It's changed for the better, but not nearly fast enough spiritual question just for you.
+But everything was very close.
+It didn't very, nobody, you know, nobody talked about it.
+If I hadn't been so shy and retiring and, and less bookish.
+Of course, some people find that hard to believe about me, but but I was and I you know, everything was hidden and it's wonderful to data you know, you can you can you know read newspapers, it things in the newspapers, even the even the stripe press this says some positive things in between the rest of the time that it's not, and we have access to a gay press into information that's that's uplifting and helpful.
+That's the fact that's how average they came out is.
+You know, other people helped me but I was I got some of my my, did a lot of reading.
+So.
+So that's that's pretty much it's changed.
+It's changed for the better, but not nearly fast enough.